 Slices is a pretty neat feature packed with the browser.
 Basically, it shows you the headlines from all the major websites, depending on the subject you select.

 How you do this, you open a new tab, tap the genres at the top of the Slices feature, and the browser will load the homepage of every website related to that genre.
 For example, if you tap ” Gaming, ” the browser will open relevant news websites such as IGN, Polygon, etc. It’s a great feature if you want to discover more websites and get to know different points of view.

 AdBlock and Security

-Cake browser’s core functions are similar to every browser available for the mobile app market.
-However, as I said earlier- the app’s on steroids.
-It comes along with a built-in ad blocker that blocks ads on any and every website you visit.
-Although, there is an option to disable ad block just in case if you want to become generous towards websites.
+Cake browser’s core functions are similar to any browser available on the mobile app market.
+However, as I said earlier, the app is high on steroids.
+It comes with a built-in ad blocker that blocks ads on every website you visit.
+However, there is an option to disable the ad block only if you want to become generous towards websites.

-Besides, on every website, the browser indicates if it has SSL encryption or not.
-This helps you stay away from the ones that could potentially harm your data.
+In addition, on every website, the browser indicates whether or not it has SSL encryption.
+This helps you to stay away from those that could potentially harm your data.

-This browser supports customization than any other browser in Android as well as on iOS combined.
-For starters, you can customize which websites you prefer in terms of search results.
-For example, while searching for headphones, you want search results from eBay first instead of Amazon, you can change the preference in the swipe-down results after you search for a query.
+This browser supports customization on Android as well as iOS combined, unlike any other browser.
+First of all, you can customize which websites you prefer in terms of search results.
+For example, when searching for headphones, you first want search results from eBay instead of Amazon, you can change the preference in the swipe-down results after searching for a query.

 On top of that, Cake also lets you change the app icon with about 20 options to choose from.